InCom-0/incplot-lib/README.md

 * Can utilize colors to display data groupping
 * Can mix colors where appropriate (eg. Scatter plots)
 * Uses full true color
+* Automatic sizing
 * Automatic value labels and scaling with metric prefixes
 * Automatic tickmarks
 * Automatic legend
+* Reasonable error message (especially if the user asks for something that is impossible/unsupported)

 ## Anti-Features ##